Preparing your child for school

 It's important to discuss any anxieties your child might have about the upcoming school term to ensure they feel supported and understood.
 Encourage open and honest communication, allowing them to express their concerns without judgment.
 By actively listening and validating their feelings, you can help them navigate their worries more effectively, you can also put in place practical solutions and reassure them.

-Did you know we release a new episode of our podcast each month?
+Did you know we release a new podcast episode each month?

 Tune in to hear expert insights exploring ADHD, autism, mental health & more.